eliaz5536/midi-ga/README.md

 # MIDI Generation using General Algorithm
-midi-ga is an generation application that uses Genetic algorithm to create musical melodies in MIDI, written in Python with Qt Creator.
+midi-ga is a MIDI generation programs that uses Genetic algorithm, inspired by nature to create musical melodies in MIDI, written in Python with Qt.

+# Features
+- Mutation
+- Chromosome Length

 # Usage
 To run this following project, download the corpus and double-click on RiffGen.exe.